BioSTEAMDevelopmentGroup/biosteam/docs/CONTRIBUTING.rst

 must be uploaded whereby the stream results and general simulation results are tested.
 Using `doctests <https://docs.python.org/3.6/library/doctest.html>`__ is the preferred method for running tests, but assertions in a test function is also accepted so long as all results of the unit operation is tested.
-You can use the source code in the "biosteam.tests" folder as a template for how this may be done.

 .. note::